FreDJ1996/nudge_household/README.md

 -- | --
 `sensor` | Show info from Budgets, Autarky Goal and Ranking `number` | Used for Scores,Streaks and Total Score .

+## Content
+This integration is used to set budgets for electricity, water and gas in a household.
+A target for self-sufficiency can also be set.
+The sensors are automatically read from the Energy Dashboard.
+In addition to the budget, a reduction target can be set, which sets the budget each year based on last year's consumption, reduced by the reduction target.

+## Frontend
+The Custom [Bar Card](https://github.com/custom-cards/bar-card) or the Integrated [Gauge](https://www.home-assistant.io/dashboards/gauge/) are recommended for displaying the budget and the target.
+The integrated [Tile](https://www.home-assistant.io/dashboards/tile/) card is suitable for displaying the scores.
+If the sensors are to be tracked in detail, the Custom [History Explorer](https://github.com/SpangleLabs/history-explorer-card) Card is recommended.

 ## HACS Installation